CarpdiemLiang/style_transfer/README.md

 Directly run the demo.ipynb notebook.
 You can see the original image and the transferred image.
 If you want to train the model by yourself, delete /baroque and /ukiyo_e directorys.
 And run the cycle_gan_model.ipynb notebook.
 You can set all the parameters in the initialization of the experiment class.

+## Cycle-Gan-Resnet
+This is the README for photo-to-ukiyoe cycle-GAN style transfer task.
+Over half of the codes are adopted from 'https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix' and then modified.
+The rest are written by student.

+### Requirements:
+Install visdom and dominate if willing to display training progress on a webpage by:
+    pip install -visdom
+    pip install -dominate

+### Structure:
+single_test.ipynb:   run this notebook to show the Ukiyoe-style transfer result of 'test_image.jpg'.
+Make sure the image, latest_ukiyoe_G_A.pkl and './models' are in their original places<br/>
+train.ipynb:  run this notebook to train a cycle-GAN that can transfer 'datasets/trainA' style to 'datasets/trainB' style.
+Training options can be found and revised in './options/train_options.py' and './options/base_options.py'<br/>
+test.ipynb:  run this notebook to test the model in './checkpoints' file.
+Input the model name in './options/base_options.py'<br/>
+plot_losses.ipynb:   run this to plot losses given a loss log in './checkpoints'<br/>

+./options/base_options.py:   stores basic training and testing options.<br/>
+./options/train_options.py:   stores other training options<br/>
+./options/test_options.py:   stores other testing options<br/>

+./models/base_model.py:   base class of all the models<br/>
+./models/cycle_gan_model.py:   implement cycle-GAN model<br/>
+./models/networks.py:   define basic network behavior methods<br/>
+./models/test_model.py:   define some testing settings and run the testing from test.ipynb<br/>

+./util/:   include python files that handle data loading and processing, webpage display and image buffer.<br/>

+./datasets/:   a folder that stores training and testing data in trainA, trainB, testA and testB subfolders.<br/>

+./checkpoints/:   a folder storing saved models, loss logs and training options<br/>

+latest_ukiyoe_G_A.pkl: the saved generator that can translate images into ukiyoe-style, used in single_test.ipynb<br/>

+test_image.jpg: test image used in single_test.ipynb<br/>

 ## Neural Style Transfer:
 ### Requirements: